Obstructions to algebraizing topological vector bundles: Introduction

 \subsubsection{Acknowledgements}

-The first-named author would like to thank Burt Totaro for some helpful correspondence as regards the integral Hodge conjecture on threefolds and for pointing out the paper \cite{Totaro}.
+The first named author would like to thank Burt Totaro for some helpful correspondence as regards the integral Hodge conjecture on threefolds and for pointing out the paper \cite{Totaro}.
+Asok was supported by National Science Foundation Award DMS-1254892.
 The third-named author would like to thank Philip Griffiths for correspondence related to the paper \cite{Griffiths}, which was a source of inspiration for the questions considered here.
+Hopkins was supported by National Science Foundation Award DMS-0906194.
+Finally, we thank Oliver R\"ondigs for some comments on the first version of this paper, and the referees for some helpful comments and questions.